 Martin Taylor Artistry’ Archtop – This is Taylor’s collaboration with UK-based Vanden guitars to make a personal “holy grail” guitar.
 Key to the guitar is also the Fishman pickups.

 Yamaha AEX1500 – Taylor endorsed this Yamaha archtop in the 90’s.

 Peerless Martin Taylor Maestro – More recently, Taylor has endorsed this archtop from Peerless Guitars, a beautifully made guitar emphasizing natural resonance and a more authentic tone.

 Martin 000-45 – Taylor also owns (and apparently cherishes) a Martin 000-45 acoustic guitar.
 This guitar is truly amazing, going for prices in the $80k – $100k range.
 Crazy.
-Just google it.
+You can check it out here.

 http://martintaylor.com/ (really well done site)